 Copy and poster are made for an art evening, when Pop band The Ik Jan Cremers performed during the screening of the anarchistic cultmovie Themroc in which modern life is razed to the ground

 The 24th edition of Limozine (written and designed by COUP) is one A3 page published in a magazine of a friend. (order here)

-If you dive into the archives of the Cobra Museum — like the Rietveld students did in search of Cobra’s legacy — you may find the inspiration of the Cracking Cobra logo: a publication with the name Blurb on the cover that is drawn by Corneille. … — > Flyers / brochures for Rietveld Academy workshops in the Cobra Museum.
+If you dive into the archives of the Cobra Museum — like the Rietveld students did during their workshop — you can discover the inspiration for the Cracking Cobra logo.

 For every word, sentence or paragraph — written by Dutch comedian Freek de Jonge for a short political TV-movie — COUP developed a visual concept.
 For the phrase “Ben je blind”, a movie scene with an empty newspaper was thought up.
 The paper was printed at the Volkskrant in a circulation of 1 copy.